Craig-Hudson/The-SmokeHouse/README.md

 [W3School](https://www.w3schools.com/) To refer to anything CSS related that i may have been unsure of

+[Pexels](https://www.pexels.com/) I used pexels for all my images for this project

+VsCode - I have used vscode as my ide

 ## Deployment & Local Development

 ### Deployment